chafey/charls-js/DESIGN.md

 was done in 2016 specifically to add JPEG-LS decoding to [cornerstonejs](https://github.com/cornerstonejs).
-Unfortunately nobody picked up maintainence for the original project so it fell behind a major version release of CharLS and the addition of WASM to browsers and NodeJS.
+Unfortunately nobody picked up maintainence for the original project so it fell behind a major version release of CharLS and never took advantage of WASM support that was later added to NodeJS and browsers.

-To avoid the library falling behind again, I thought it would be good to [merge it into the main CharLS library](https://github.com/team-charls/charls/issues/13).
+To prevent the library falling behind again, I thought it would be good to [merge it into the main CharLS library](https://github.com/team-charls/charls/issues/13).
 After quite a bit of research and experimentation, I decided it would be better to keep the JS/WASM code separate from the main CharLS library but improve the way